 Withdrawals - Finally, when you’re ready to withdraw funds, you do not need to worry about paying any taxes, as long as you use the funds for medical expenses.
-However, if you intend to use the funds for other expenses, you will need to pay income taxes whenever you make withdrawals.
+For most people, the bulk of their medical expenses will occur during their retirement years.

 Paying For Your Medical Expenses

 While health emergencies and healthcare costs are unpredictable, for most people, the bulk of medical expenses come along after retirement.
 Whether you require a long-term care facility, medications, regular doctor’s visits, or surgery, an HSA account can help you pay for these expenses, tax-free.